-But Theo managed to get out of his handcuffs and escape.
+But Theo managed to get out of his handcuffs, and to escape.

-He found the Syrian Free Army and appealed to them for help.
-Instead, F.S.A. officers, along with his original captors, drove him to an F.S.A. safe-house where they pushed him into a ditch, shoveled dirt on top off him, and hit him in the chest with their Kalashnikovs.
+He found the Syrian Free Army and appealed to them for help, but instead, F.S.A. officers, along with his original captors, drove him to an F.S.A. safe-house where they pushed him into a ditch, shoveled dirt on top off him, and hit him in the chest with their Kalashnikovs.

 Padnos was tortured repeatedly.